andyli/blog/content/posts/2012/2012-07-08_haxe-tips-better-untyped-expression.md

 in the compilation phase.
 You will be notified errors before the application is run.

-Since some Haxe targets (eg. JS and PHP) are dynamic in nature, many of the `native` libraries/frameworks are also very dynamic.
+Since some Haxe targets (e.g..
+JS and PHP) are dynamic in nature, many of the `native` libraries/frameworks are also very dynamic.
 You have to use the `untyped` keyword in Haxe very often to workaround the compiler type-checking.